-Bad Girl was written and directed by Fin Edquist, whose most notable writing credit to date is working on long-running Australian television series Home & Away.
-Even just a quick glance at the synopsis for Bad Girl should draw some quick comparisons to similar films.
-In particular, the Australian indie-thriller draws much of its basic plot structure from the physiological thrillers that dominated the North American box office in the late 1980’s and early 1990’s.
-Specifically, Edquist’s film has some elements of The Good Son and Drew Barrymore thriller, Poison Ivy.
+If it ain’t broke, don’t fix it.
+At least that seems to be the approach writer and director Fin Edquist takes with Bad Girl.
+To date, Edquist’s most notable writing credit is working on long-running Australian television series, Home & Away.
+Maybe it’s not surprising then that just a quick glance at Bad Girl’s official synopsis should sound familiar.
+In particular, the Australian indie-thriller draws much of its basic story from the psychological thrillers from North American theaters in the late 1980’s and early 1990’s.
+Specifically, Edquist’s shares DNA with The Good Son and Drew Barrymore thriller, Poison Ivy.

 Emotional and Powerful Performances Elevate Bad Girl